History of Rosemary

-Pliny (23 - 79 AD), Dioscorides (contemporary of Pliny and author of De Materia Medica a work on the use and identification of medical herbs which was the basis of medical practice for the next 1400 years), and Galin all wrote of rosemary.
+Pliny (23 – 79 AD), Dioscorides (contemporary of Pliny and author of De Materia Medica a work on the use and identification of medical herbs which was the basis of medical practice for the next 1400 years), and Galen all wrote of rosemary.
+(I found numerous historical works that indicated the three worked with rosemary but only one mentioned that they agreed that it improved memory).
 It was cultivated by the Spanish in the 13th century and was a popular condiment with salt meats from the 15th to 18th centuries.

-Anne of Cleves (1515 - 1557), Henry the Eighth's 4th wife, wore a rosemary wreath at their wedding.
-The affluent, at that time, would also present a gilded branch of rosemary to each wedding guest.
+Anne of Cleves (1515 – 1557), Henry the Eighth’s 4th wife, wore a rosemary wreath at their wedding.
+At that time, wealthy bridal couples would also present a gilded branch of rosemary to each wedding guest.

-Robert Hacket, in a wedding sermon in 1607 said, "Let this Rosemarinus, this flower of men, ensigne of your wisdom, love and loyaltie, be carried not only in your hands, but in your heads and hearts."
-Herrick talks of rosemary's attachment to both beginning and end of adult life with,
+Robert Hacket, in a wedding sermon in 1607 said, “Let this Rosemarinus, this flower of men, ensigne of your wisdom, love and loyaltie, be carried not only in your hands, but in your heads and hearts.”
+The English poet Robert Herrick (1591-1674) wrote of rosemary’s attachment to both beginning and end of adult life with,

 Grow for two ends - it matters not at all